RudolfMan/blog_posts/2022/03-23-doctests-with-side-effects.md

 %{
-  title: "Doctests with side effects",
+  title: "Doctest functions with side effects",
-  description: "How to write doctests for public functions that have side effects."
+  description: "Write doctests for public functions that have side effects in elixir."
 }
 ---